RobertAudi/WebFire/readme.md

 Installation
 ------------

-### Using fire
+### Using fire (recommended)

-This method is still under development and will be available soon.
-Also, it will become the recommended method to install WebFire.
+Using fire is the recommended way to install WebFire.
+Once [you installed](https://github.com/azizlight/fire#integration-with-webfire) fire, navigate to the root of your CodeIgniter project and run the following command:

+    fire web install

+That's it!

 ### Manually